moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 - **Red and Orange Vendors:** Vendors being transmitted Red or Orange data are subject to a 12-month approval window from the previous assessment, with the exception of Low Risk Orange Vendors defined below.
 - **Low-Risk Orange Vendors:** Vendors receiving Orange data elements limited to GitLab Team Member physical addresses and phone numbers are subject to a 24-month approval window.
 An example may be a SWAG provider that receives GitLab employee names and addresses for the purposes of delivering shipments.
 The transmission of this type of GitLab Team Member personal data presents a low level of risk and does not present a Security Risk that could impact GitLab customers.

 Requisitions must be reviewed to determine whether a scope change has occurred since the previous assessment that could indicate a material change in the data transmitted to the vendor.
-Examples of material changes are defined in the above [TPRM Assessment Requirements](/handbook/security/security-assurance/security-risk/third-party-risk-management/#tprm-assessment-requirements) section and may result in the need to perform a new review regardless of the above-defined approval windows.
-Questions or concerns regarding the materiality of a change or the appropriate approval window should be escalated to the Security Risk Team within the #Sec-Assurance-Team channel.
+See the [Material Changes to Services Offered or Vendor's Security Environments](/handbook/security/security-assurance/security-risk/third-party-risk-management/#material-changes-to-services-offered-or-vendors-security-environments) section for guidance.

 ### Tech Stack Additions and New System Onboarding